UK government electric-car grant cut, no longer available on more expensive models

 The UK government Plug-in Car Grant (PiCG) has been cut from £3,000 to £2,500 from 18 March 2021 – and it’s no longer available on models costing over £35,000.
 Previously, the grant was available for cars up to £50,000.

 The Department for Transport (DfT) says the changes mean the money available lasts longer.
 It comes ahead of plans to ban the sale of new petrol and diesel cars by 2030.

-The 2020 Budget confirms that the PiCG will continue to 2022-23 thanks to a £403 million investment, along with a £129.5 million allocation for the continuation of the Plug-in Van, Plug-in Taxi and Plug-in Motorcycle grants over the same period.
+The 2020 Budget confirmed that the PiCG will continue into 2022-23 thanks to a £403 million investment, along with a £129.5 million allocation for the continuation of the Plug-in Van, Plug-in Taxi and Plug-in Motorcycle grants over the same period.

 The Society of Motor Manufacturers and Traders (SMMT) chief executive Mike Hawes criticised the change, saying it was "the wrong move at the wrong time.”